Motorcycle Safety Tips: Safest Way to Ride a Motorcycle

 What Is the Best Riding Position On a Motorcycle?

-The best riding position is when you sit on the bike with your back upright and your shoulders pushed back slightly.
+The best riding position is sitting on the bike with your back upright, and your shoulders pushed back slightly.
 In doing so, you relax your shoulders and relieve your back and neck from strain.

 How Cold Is Too Cold to Ride a Motorcycle?

 Generally, riding a motorcycle is not advisable whenever the recorded temperatures are below freezing point (below 00C or 320F).
-That’s because motorcycles are more prone to icing, which may cause hypothermia.
+Motorcycles are more prone to icing, and you may suffer frostbite and hypothermia.

 Is It OK to Ride a Motorcycle in The Rain?